 How to make

 - Scrub the Yukon or yellow potatoes well and chop them into 4 even pieces.
 Alternatively, you can leave them whole.
-They will take longer to boil, so be sure to pierce them all the way through to test for doneness.
+They will take longer to boil, so be sure to pierce them all the way through when you test for doneness.

 - Add the potatoes to a 6-quart pot with 1 tablespoon of salt and fill with water, covering the potatoes by one inch.